Tragocerus

 Tragocerus is a genus of longhorn beetle from western regions of Australia.

 Description

-Members of the genus Tragocerus are diagnosed by having filiform antennae, slightly shorter than the body.
-The elytra are long and form a rectangle.
-They are fused along the mid-dorsal line, though each elytron has indentations just above the wing's point of origin, allowing it to move without meaningful disruption.
-Tragocerus species appear to mimic wasps; while convincing in flight, their sluggish movements upon landing betray their identity.
+Members of the genus Tragocerus are diagnosed by having filiform (threadlike) antennae, slightly shorter than the body.
+Tragocerus species appear to be mimics of wasps, similar to the genera Agapete, Hesthesis, and Macrones, as noted by A. J Nicholson in 1927.
+The elytra (the hardened forewings characteristic of beetles) are long and rectangular.
+They are fused along the mid-dorsal line to form a solid unit, though each elytron has indentations just above the hindwing's point of origin, allowing it to move without meaningful disruption.
+This makes it more difficult to identify them as beetles when in flight.
+Despite the convincingness of this facade while airborne, the anatomy and sluggish movements upon landing betray the true identity of a Tragocerus beetle.